jgomo3/procer/README.md

 # => [3, 20]
 ```

-Also, Hashes already implement `to_proc` and that is really useful
+Also, Hashes already implement `to_proc` and that is useful
-with enumerator.
+with Enumerator.
 We can use it as a transformation table with `map`:

 ```ruby